kmpf/uap/doc/source/configuration.rst

 If not set ``exit_code`` defaults to 0, ``get_version`` to ``--version``, ``ignore_version`` to ``False`` and ``path`` to the tool name.

+Some tools are configured by default.
+Theire configuration will be logged in the result annotation but they do not have to be made explicitly in the configuration yaml.
+These are tools that come with the UAP installation in ``<UAP path>/tools`` and these |coreutils|: basename, cat, cp, cut, date, dd, dirname, du, head, ln, ls, mkdir, mkfifo, mv, paste, printf, pwd, seq, sleep, sort, rm, tail, tee, tr, uniq, wc.
+The ``ignore_version`` of these
+|coreutils| defaults to ``True``.

 To use |lmod_link| to load an unload a tool you can specify the ``module_name`` option: